SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/swift-package-index-metadata-file.md

     image: adamfowlerphoto/aws-sdk-swift:5.3
 ```

-As for the custom schemes, you only need to specify this for Swift versions you are supporting.

 ## Future direction

-The Swift Package Manifest file is in its infancy and we created it to solve issues users were facing when adding supported platforms for their packages.
+It’s early days for this configuration file.
+We created it to solve issues which package authors were facing trying to make sure that the language and platform compatibility we report reflects reality.

 We expect this file to evolve, which is why it carries a version number.
-Here are some of the things we are planning to add over time, so that they can be controlled by package authors:
+Here are some of the things we are planning to add over time, so that package authors can control them:

-- list of authors, including urls (bio pages, twitter, etc)
+- Author metadata.
+Full name, blog URL, Twitter account, etc.
-- keywords or categories
+- Package keywords or categories.
-- home page url
-- documentation page url
+- The location of any hosted documentation for a package.
-- funding information/url
+- Sponsorship or funding information for a package.

-There are more things being discussed in [this issue on Github][7].
-This is a great place to chime in if you have further suggestions.
+More metadata possibilities are under discussion in [this GitHub issue][7].
+This is a great place to chime in if you have suggestions.

 ## File format

-We chose `YAML` as the file format because it is an uncontroversial, universally beloved format that is entirely [free of issues][8] 😬
+We chose `YAML` as the file format because it is an uncontroversial, universally beloved format that is entirely [free of issues][8]. 😬

-It is easy to read and edit manually and well supported for parsing from Swift.
-While it has some downsides as compared to JSON, we believe these aren’t as critical as the upsides and the fact that it supports comments.
+Seriously though, we chose YAML as it’s relatively easy for a human to read and write, and it’s well supported in Swift.
+While it has some downsides compared to JSON, we believe it’s a more practical format given that package authors need to create this file manually.

-Having said that, this file is a proposal and we’ll let adoption be the guide as to how well it is working in practise!
+Of course, we’ll let adoption be the guide as to how well it is working in practice!

 [1]:	https://github.com/pointfreeco/swift-composable-architecture
 [2]:	https://www.pointfree.co